zihan0822/para-dflow/README.md

 # Parallel Dataflow Project for CS 6120

 Note to reader:
-Yes, the code quality is not the greatest, and we even use inconsistent module systems!
+Yes, the code quality is not the greatest.

-...

-What, did you think there would be a follow-up to that sentence in accordance with its well-established, cliche phrasal context?

 ## Crates